 “What I like most about Pioneer is that every student is put into a position to succeed.
 With a team approach, the school is structured to guide students to excel and surpass expectations.
 The teachers facilitate an environment that helps develop social interaction and supports healthy friendship building.”

 Adam moved to San Diego to attend San Diego State University where he completed his undergraduate degree and his Master’s program in Special Education.
 Adam is a BCBA with a background in community-based ABA (Applied Behavior Analysis).

 Steven graduated from the University of Nebraska with a degree in Psychology.
 He went on to get his Master’s degree in Psychology and Applied Behavior Analysis at Capella University before getting his BCBA.

 Amber is a graduate of San Diego State University and received her multiple-subject teaching credential from Humboldt State University.
 She went back to school part-time to pursue graphic and website design.
-Amber enjoys reading, creating all sorts of art, spending time with friends and family, having new adventures and sleeping in the few remaining hours.
+Amber enjoys reading, creating all sorts of art, having new adventures and sleeping in the few remaining hours.

 Brittany Warnke is a Speech Language Pathologist who graduated from her undergraduate and graduate program at Ball State University.
 She has been an SLP for 6 years previously working in a hospital, home based setting, and clinic settings prior to her 3 years at Pioneer Programs/CSSD CSSHSD.
 Brittany has worked with all age ranges and populations however she specializes in ASD, AAC, and language development focusing on person with disabilities finding their own voices.